proatgram/Notes/D&D/Characters/Silver Sea of the Night.md

 ## Backstory

 ### Introduction
 Silver Sea of The Night, or Silver for short, comes from a small clan called The Ancient Island Clan.
 He was born and raised here by his father, Six Wish (Wish), and his mother, Solstice of Summer (Solstice).
-Their clan was located in an ancient ruin
+Their clan was located in an ancient ruin known as The Isle of Blight